AlickYang/calendar_app/README.md

-# Real-time Chat App
+# Calender with Todo List
-Built on MERN stack with GraphQL.
+Built on MERN stack with GraphQL, based off code_realm

 ## Features
 ### MVP
-- Sign up/ Sign in/ Reset Password
-- Direct messaging (1 on 1)
-- Group chat (2+ users)
-- File sharing (img, text, etc.)
+- Todo list connected to each day within calendar
 - Responsive material design

 ### Extra Features
 - Notifications
 - Themes and customisation
-- Status indicators (typing, offline)
-- Emails (confirmation, forgot password)
 - Other

 ### Topics: